ronaldo-a/projeto13-mywallet-back/README.md

 <h3>How to run</h3>

   1. You need to connect to a running MongoDB server to run this app.
+    1.1: To connect the app with the database, in your .env file, set the variable MONGO_URI with your mongoDB server uri.

   2. Clone this repository
   3. Install all dependencies